NEW YORK — Disney is offering a free day's admission to 1 million guests who complete a day of volunteer work next year.

 Duncan Dickson, who teaches theme park management at the University of Central Florida's Rosen School of Hospitality Management in Orlando, said the volunteer initiative is "a smart marketing move."

 Dickson said Disney will get good buzz for encouraging volunteerism plus free publicity from the nonprofits that benefit.
-And even when theme parks let people in for free, they make their
+And even when theme parks let people in for free, they make their money back in other ways, Dickson said.

 "You make a lot of money in popcorn and T-shirts and other things," Dickson said.